wpilibsuite/sphinxext-pwa/README.md

 **Supported Browsers:** Chrome (Desktop & Mobile), Firefox (Mobile), Safari (iOS).
 Only the standard, non-beta, non-light versions of these browsers are supported.

 **Supported OSes:** iOS >= 15, Safari versions 10-14.4 (excluding 14.5-14.8 due to a indexedDB bug) should also work.
 Android >= 6.
+  - Note: iOS is currently not functional due to their implementation of `indexeddb` lazy loading.
+We are planning to implement a fix for this soon.

 **Installation Time for Offline to Work**: It depends on the website, but a 160MB application takes on average 15 minutes to enable offline support.
 This also changes depending on the device specific implementation.